 As a small business owner, you may run on a tight budget.
 Your business expenses might add up fast between equipment, inventory, overhead, and payroll.
 Luckily, many of your business expenses are tax-deductible.
+But, what constitutes an allowable business expense?

 What are allowable business expenses?